Collegiate Level Exams (e.g., AP, IB, GCE, etc.)

 Retaking a Class/Absolving a Poor Grade

 Only grades of C+ or lower (or U and UCR if S/U grading) are eligible to be repeated at Hopkins.
 You cannot absolve a grade of B-.
 Retaking a course has to be done in the original grading configuration (i.e. letter grade or S/U).
-For more information on the grading policies, please see here in the Catalog.
+For more information on the grading policies, please see the information in the Catalog.

 No. Retaking the course at Hopkins is the only way to absolve a grade and have your GPA recalculated.